 — Dena Takruri (@Dena) May 18, 2021

 While the reporting guide sent from Deutsche Welle’s editor-in-chief caused much more ire amongst employees of the German media outlet.
-A source who works at DW who requested to remain anonymous, said that, “yesterday there was a meeting because of a host in the English department who allowed a guest say that what is happening (in Gaza) is a second holocaust.”
+A source who works at DW who requested to remain anonymous said, “yesterday there was a meeting because of a host in the English department who allowed a guest to say that what is happening (in Gaza) is a second holocaust.”
 The source continues, “of course instead of directing criticism to the English department, they instead attacked the Arabic department.”

 In the DW memo, employees were asked to “screenshot illegal comments and pass them to your department head.”
-Other points that raised the ire of some was one of the key words mentioned, “apartheid.”
+Another point that raised the ire of some was one of the keywords mentioned, “apartheid.”
 According to DW, “We never refer to an Israeli ‘apartheid’ or an ‘apartheid regime’ in Israel.
 We also avoid referring to ‘colonialism’ or ‘colonialists’.
-This comes despite several reports regarding Israeli apartheid released by Human Rights organizations such as the one released by the international Human Rights Watch, as well as the report published by the Israeli watch dog organization B’tselem; clearly stating Israel’s Human Rights abuses constitute apartheid.
+This comes despite several reports regarding Israeli apartheid released by Human Rights organizations such as the one released by the international Human Rights Watch, as well as the report published by the Israeli watchdog organization B’tselem; clearly stating Israel’s Human Rights abuses constitute apartheid.

-Commenting on the matter, Dr. Waleed alShuraffa, a professor at Bir Zeit University in the West Bank and an expert on media narratives said that, “This reflects the extent of the sensitivity that Western media institutions attach to the idea of Israel.”
-AlShuraffa adds that, “this shift that equates between the colonizer and the colonized, and defines them within a Western centrality.”
-He concludes that, “This is a qualitative addition to the extent of bias.”
+Commenting on the matter, Dr. Waleed alShuraffa, a professor at Bir Zeit University in the West Bank and an expert on media narratives said, “This reflects the extent of the sensitivity that Western media institutions attach to the idea of Israel.”
+AlShuraffa adds that “this shift that equates between the colonizer and the colonized, and defines them within a Western centrality.”
+He concludes, “This is a qualitative addition to the extent of bias.”

 Speak to the international journalists that have finished their assignments, positions, missions in #Palestine.
 I think they’re also the story now.
 Ask of the pressures they faced, from their editors.
 Speak to the freelancers that couldn’t get their stories placed in outlets.